 Welcome to the June 2021 San Jose Apartment Report.
 In this assessment of the local rental market, Rentable data scientists and rental experts break down the June 2021 key findings and figures for the San Jose rental landscape.

 When we take a look at the two-bedroom comparison from March to April, San Jose experienced a -0.18% decrease for the price of a two-bedroom apartment.
 The rent price for a San Jose two-bedroom apartments currently stands at $2,845.0.

-Rent prices have decreased in San Jose over the last month.
+Rent prices have increased in San Jose over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 1 of the San Jose suburb increased last month.
 On the other hand, 6 local areas experienced a decrease in the price of a one-bedroom apartment.